Valentine’s Day And Another Gift Idea Down The Drain!

 So beware of anything that you’re thinking of sticking into your computer — you may have to think twice knowing what can be out there to sabotage your virtual world.

-Here are a few things we can do about the new threat of malware in our merchandise:
+Here are a few things we can do about the threat of malware in our merchandise:

-If you find yourself in the unfortunate situation of being infected, we are told to contact the retailer from which we got the product from.
-Since many of the tainted products have been sourced either from Best Buy or Sam’s Club, here’s the info to call them or you can visit your neighborhood store location.
+If you find yourself in the unfortunate situation of being infected, start out by contacting the retailer from which you got the product.
+Since many of the tainted products have been sourced from big retailers like Amazon, Best Buy or Sam’s Club, you should give the store a call (or contact them) to report suspected malware incidents, or you can visit your neighborhood store location.
+You can then hope for a recall if the problem is widespread.

 Well, that just means that maybe we shouldn’t be so bleeding edge after all.
 How about picking something else as your Valentine’s Day gift?
 If you like the photo frame idea, maybe this more harmless variant may do the trick for you: